 The development of entrepreneurship and innovation has increasingly become important to the growth of digital economy.
 Digital innovation is playing an integral role in creating new business models, creating new jobs and being used in every sector that uses ICT as an enabling tool for development.
 Digital infrastructure and services development positions Tanzania as a home to a digital innovation scene, with youth and entrepreneur's eager to take advantage of the growing economy and population.
 Tanzania's economic performance is characterized by a strong GDP growth rate averaging 6.6% over the past 20 years1.
 Linked to this is also good progress in human development over the last 30 years.
 Net enrolment in primary school has increased from 51% in 1990 to 95% by 2023.
-This positions Tanzania as a potential hub for innovation and entrepreneurship across the region and Africa.
-Entrepreneurship and digital innovation are increasingly critical aspects in digital economy growth of Tanzania to ensure sustainable economic growth.
+This positions Tanzania as a potential hub for innovation are increasingly critical aspects in digital economy growth of Tanzania to ensure sustainable economic growth.
 Digital Innovators and Entrepreneurs are at the forefront of this growth, driving innovation, creating new business models, addressing socio-economic challenges, generating new job opportunities, and contributing to Tanzania's economic growth.